grimme-lab/qc2-teaching/doc/programming.rst

    character(len=:), allocatable :: input

 - the first variable ``single`` can contain only a single character
-- like before one could try to create an array like ``many`` containing many characters, but it turns out that this is not really a viable approach to deal with characters
+- like before one could try to create an array-like ``many`` containing many characters, but it turns out that this is not a viable approach to deal with characters
-- Fortran offers a better way to actually make use of the character data type by adding a length to the variable, like its done for ``fname``.
+- Fortran offers a better way to make use of the character data type by adding a length to the variable, like its done for ``fname``.
 - a more flexible way of declaring your character variables is to use a so called *deferred size* character, like ``input``.

-To write certain data in a neat way to the screen *format specifiers* can be used, which are character constants or variables.
+To write certain data neatly to the screen *format specifiers* can be used, which are character constants or variables.
 Consider your addition program from the beginning of this course: